practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/Miranda/README.md

          sieve (p:x) = p : sieve [n | n <- x; n mod p > 0]
 ```

 ..doesn't work (anymore).
-But this one (which is also doing some cosmetics for better printing), and it's not the introduction of _main_:
+But this one (which has also some cosmetics implemented for better printing), and it's not the introduction of _main_:

 ```
 main =